 Once it is installed you are ready to insert a cart into the GAR's cart slot, doing so is tricky, you have to insert it at an angle and leave the cart door open while you play.

-Now comes the fun part, using it with the games, by pressing A + select you are treated with this menu (picture shamelessly stolen from The unlicensed world of Nintendo).
+Now comes the fun part, using it with the games, by pressing A + select you are treated with this menu (picture shamelessly stolen from

 Here's what it does: